 You have been forced to defend your life.
 Walking back to your car with your wife after a movie, you were approached by a criminal who told you he had a gun and demanded your money.
 He threatened your life and began to pull his hand out of his baggy coat pocket.
 You were in condition yellow.
 You were faster.
 You drew, went to ready and ordered him, loudly and repeatedly not to move, but he kept trying to pull his gun out of his pocket, and now he is face down on the ground and not moving.

 The entire confrontation has taken only seven seconds, but it felt like an eternity.
 At this point, your head may be swimming.
 Your breath is coming in shallow gasps, and your muscles acutely ache.
-Suddenly, sound rushes back in and you’re aware of the world around you.
+Suddenly, sound rushes back in, your field of view widens to normal parameters, and you’re aware of the world around you.
 You’re in shock and your wife is shaking and crying.
 You suddenly realize you’re shaking too.
 What should you do?

 First be sure the criminal is truly stopped and not faking.
-If it’s not obvious, keep him covered, but avoid approaching or touching him.
+Keep him covered, but avoid approaching or touching him.
 Keep your distance!
 The last thing you want is to become involved in a wrestling match with a wounded, crazed criminal desperate to get his hands on your handgun.
-If his weapon is near him on the ground and you can safely move it out of his reach, do so, but again, do not place yourself within lunging reach of the person who just tried to kill you.
+If his weapon is near him on the ground and you can safely move it out of his reach, do so, but again, do not place yourself within lunging reach of the person who just threatened to kill you.

 Immediately call the police: Tell them there has been a shooting, the shooter is down, and you’re keeping them at gunpoint.
 Tell them they need to send an ambulance.
 Tell the police as little as possible.
 Know that they are recording what you say and will use it against you.
 Do not blurt out “I just killed a guy!” or anything remotely like it.
 Ideally, you will tell them no more than I’ve suggested here, with the exception of the exact location, your name, etc.

 Immediately call your attorney: the attorney whose number is stored on your cell phone.
 If your wife or another responsible, stable person can make this call as you are calling the police, even better.
 Explain what has happened and get his advice.
 In many states and even nationally, law firms specialize in these cases, providing on-call legal help for a reasonable yearly fee.
-Mrs. Manor and I currently pay just over $300 dollars a year for nation-wide coverage.
-Should you think that high, keep in mind a good self-defense lawyer’s hourly fees begin around $300.
+Mrs. Manor and I currently pay just over $300 dollars a year for nation-wide coverage (US Law Shield).
+Should you think that too expensive, keep in mind a good self-defense lawyer’s hourly fees begin around $300.
 It’s less than a dollar a day for both of us.
-Such fees are reasonable because such shootings are relatively rare—up to two million violent crimes are stopped by armed citizens every year, most without having to fire a shot.
+Such fees are reasonable because such shootings are relatively rare.
+Up to two million violent crimes are stopped by armed citizens every year, most without having to fire a shot.
 The media studiously avoids such stories.

 Part of that attorney’s advice will almost certainly be to call the police, which you will have done.
 Everything I’ve suggested thus far should take place within the first few minutes after the shooting stops and you can safely use a phone.